Black Friday (1869)

-Gould and Fisk hoped to take advantage of Corbin's relationship with his brother-in-law—the president—and Gould persuaded Corbin to introduce him to Grant.
+Gould, hoping to take advantage of Corbin's relationship with his brother-in-law, President Grant, persuaded Corbin to introduce him to Grant.
 Gould and Fisk hoped that befriending the President would get them privy information about the government's gold policy—and even prevent the sale of gold—and thereby manipulate the market.
-It worked, resulting in a scandal that undermined both the credibility of Grant's presidency and the national economy.
-Gould and Fisk used their personal appearances with Grant to gain clout on Wall Street in addition to using their insider information.
+It did not work, being foiled by the government, yet resulted in a scandal that undermined both the credibility of Grant's presidency and the national economy.
+Gould and Fisk used their personal appearances with Grant to gain credibility on Wall Street in addition to using their insider information.

 During the first week of September, Grant's Secretary of the Treasury George S. Boutwell received a letter from Grant.
 It told him that gold sales would be harmful to Western farmers, a notion planted by Gould and Fisk.
-Boutwell suspended Treasury gold sales.
-At the same time, Gould and Fisk began buying gold through New York City's Gold Room, raising the price of gold.
+Boutwell countermanded his own order to sell a great deal of gold, suspending non-routine Treasury gold sales for the rest of the month.
+At the same time, Gould, now joined by Fisk, continued buying gold through New York City's Gold Room, raising the price of gold.
 After learning about the nature of their scheme, Grant first told Corbin to unload his gold holdings before ordering the release of $4 million in government gold on September 24.
-Grant's move immediately drove down the price of gold, crushing the Gold Rings corner on the market.
-A panic on Wall Street ensued and the country went through months of economic turmoil.
-Thanks to Grant's efforts, as well as those of his administration, a national depression was averted.
+Grant's move immediately drove down the price of gold, crushing the Gold Ring's corner on the market.
+A panic on Wall Street ensued and the country went through months of economic turmoil, although a national depression was averted.
 Gould and Fisk hired the best defense available.
 Favored by Tweed Ring judges, the conspiratorial partners escaped prosecution.
 An 1870 government investigation, headed by fellow Republican James A. Garfield, exonerated Grant of any illicit involvement in the conspiracy.